 Benefits of Vitamin B12 gives us: healthy blood cells , DNA creation and prevent megaloblastic anemia.

 Magnesium is crucial because it plays a role in over 300 enzymatic reactions within the body.
+It helps keep calcium out of the soft tissues and in the bones where it’s needed most.
 It is hard to assess magnesium in the body because most magnesium is inside cells or in bone.
-Things like stress, caffeine, soda and certain medications can easily be deplete magnesium in the body.
+But it’s important to know that things like stress, caffeine, soda and certain medications can easily be deplete magnesium in the body.